fghaas/pyconau2020/markdown/problem.md

 HAProxy, or else you set the HAProxy timeout to a value of `28800s` (or `8h`, if you prefer).

-* * *
+## Credits <!-- .element class="hidden" -->

-Background research contribution credit for this post goes to my [City Network](https://www.citynetwork.eu/) colleagues [Elena Lindqvist](https://twitter.com/elenalindq) and [Phillip Dale](https://twitter.com/pdale_se), plus [Zane
+Background research contribution credit for this talk goes to my [City Network](https://www.citynetwork.eu/) colleagues [Elena Lindqvist](https://twitter.com/elenalindq) and [Phillip Dale](https://twitter.com/pdale_se), plus [Zane